|Jun 3rd - Jul 4th||Jul 6th - Jul 18th||Jul 20th - Sep 1st||Sep 3rd - Sep 19th|

-- Non-intrusive wildlife observation and fun for all; No experience necessary.
+Non-intrusive wildlife observation and fun kayaking for all

 Three Day Orca Sea Kayaking Safari – Day 1

-We will stop to stretch our legs and enjoy a picnic lunch on a remote beach before paddling the last stretch towards your home for the next 2 nights.
+We will stop to stretch our legs and enjoy a picnic lunch on a remote beach before paddling the last stretch towards your home for the first night.
 During the day we will poke around some tidal shallows to find intertidal critters; Watch for Bald Eagles and their nests; See the inquisitive Dalls Porpoises and if we are lucky spot a Black Bear turning rocks, looking for breakfast.
-Maybe we will see Killer Whales or even on occasion Humpback Whales right outside the mouth of Telegraph Cove or maybe we will not see any today.
+Maybe we will see Killer Whales, or even on occasion Humpback Whales, right outside the mouth of Telegraph Cove or maybe we will not see any today.
 Rest assured, your experienced guide is monitoring the local chatter on their marine radio to ensure we do not miss a single opportunity.

-You will likely reach the Kaikash Creek Orca Camp in the mid afternoon.
-This ensures we miss getting caught in the afternoon winds that frequently come out of the North and gives you a chance to get settled in and explore your home for the next two nights.
+You will likely reach the our Kaikash Creek Orca Camp, or one of our other great base camp locations, in the mid afternoon.
+This ensures we miss getting caught in the afternoon winds that frequently come out of the North and gives you a chance to get settled.
 Just because we are on shore does not mean that spectacular wildlife encounters are over for the day.
 Of the many creatures that abound in the vicinity, the Killer Whales, Steller Sea Lions, eagles and seals will frequently hunt along the kelp forest just in front of camp.
 Keep your eyes and ears open.

 The days paddling and the fresh air will likely have caused you an appetite, which will be satisfied by our healthy and filling dinner.
-After dinner, enjoy some games, take a stroll and explore the longest beach in the area.
+After dinner, enjoy some games or take a stroll along beach.
 Alternately hang around the campfire and get to know the other members of your group.
 If weather permits, an evening paddle may be on the cards.
 If not there is always tomorrow!
 At bedtime, snuggle into your sleeping bag and enjoy feeling of sleeping under the stars that only a camping experience can provide.